nate-parrott/Flashlight/README.md

 The `Flashlight.app` Xcode target is a fork of [EasySIMBL](https://github.com/norio-nomura/EasySIMBL) (which is designed to allow loading runtime injection of plugins into arbitrary apps) that's been modified to load a single plugin (stored inside its own bundle, rather than an external directory) into the Spotlight process.
 It should be able to coexist with EasySIMBL if you use it.

 The SIMBL plugin that's loaded into Spotlight, `SpotlightSIMBL.bundle`, patches Spotlight to add a new subclass of `SPQuery`, the internal class used to fetch results from different sources.
-It runs executables in `~/Library/FlashlightPlugins/*/executable`, and then presents their results using a custom subclass of `SPResult`.
+It runs a bundled Python script, which uses [commanding](https://github.com/nate-parrott/commanding) to parse queries and determine their intents and parameters, then invokes the appropriate plugin's `plugin.py` script and presents the results using a custom subclass of `SPResult`.

 Since [I'm not sure how to subclass classes that aren't available at link time](http://stackoverflow.com/questions/26704130/subclass-objective-c-class-without-linking-with-the-superclass), subclasses of Spotlight internal classes are made at runtime using [Mike Ash's instructions and helper code](https://www.mikeash.com/pyblog/friday-qa-2010-11-19-creating-classes-at-runtime-for-fun-and-profit.html).